PRIVACY NOTICE

 Public interest data |

-We receive data from commercial sources which includes lists of politically exposed persons (PEPs) and sanctions data; this is to ensure we meet our regulatory requirements. |
+We receive data from commercial sources which includes lists of politically exposed persons (PEPs) and sanctions data; this is to ensure we meet our regulatory requirements in relation to identifying and appropriately managing such individuals. |

 We receive this data from reputable commercial sources as agreed from time to time. |